dackst/nayuta/notes.md

-* "X-tachi" -> "X and the others" or just "X", but often its just one person (usually Noi or Cygna/Selam) that gets left out of being explictly listed in X
+* "X-tachi" sometimes translated as "X and the others" or just "X", but often its just one person (usually Noi or Cygna/Selam) that gets left out of being explictly listed in X
-  * especially annoying when it's as if its done so that Noi can avoid choosing to address or knowing who he is, or choosing calling him Selam or Cygna
+  * especially annoying when it's as if its done so that Noi can avoid choosing to address whether she knows who he is, or choosing calling him Selam or Cygna

 * sometimes people talk about "this sea". not sure if this is an expression roughly equivalent to "the whole world", like "sailing the seven seas" (and should instead be something like "these seas" or